Kjeldahl method: Method

+In contrast to organic carbon and sulfur, the digested organic nitrogen remains preserved in the concentrated sulfuric acid as stable ammonium cation (NH4+).
+Ammonium does not further oxidize to gaseous N2, or a higher oxidized form of nitrogen, such as, e.g., N2O, NO, NO2-, NO2, or NO3-.
+If it was the case, the Kjeldahl method would not work.

-Catalysts like selenium, Hg2SO4 or CuSO4 are often added to make the digestion go faster.
+Catalysts like selenium, Hg2SO4 or CuSO4 are often added to accelerate the digestion.
 Na2SO4 or K2SO4 is also added to increase the boiling point of H2SO4.
 Digestion is complete when the liquor clarifies with the release of fumes.

-A distillation system depicted below is built.
+After complete digestion of the sample, to recover ammonia (NH3) from the ammonium sulfate, sodium hydroxide (NaOH) is first added to the residual sulfuric acid to neutralize it and to convert the soluble ammonium ion into volatile ammonia:

+Then, ammonia is recovered by distillation using the system below (right side of the figure).

 The end of the condenser is dipped into a known volume of standard acid (i.e. acid of known concentration).
 A weak acid like boric acid (H3BO3) in excess of ammonia is often used.
 Standardized HCl, H2SO4 or some other strong acid can be used instead, but this is less commonplace.
-The sample solution is then distilled with a small amount of sodium hydroxide (NaOH).
+The sample solution is then distilled with a small excess of sodium hydroxide (NaOH).
 NaOH can also be added with a dropping funnel.
-NaOH reacts the ammonium (NH4+) to ammonia (NH3), which boils off the sample solution.
+NaOH converts dissolved ammonium (NH4+) to gaseous ammonia (NH3), which boils off the sample solution.
 Ammonia bubbles through the standard acid solution and reacts back to ammonium salts with the weak or strong acid.